arepala-uml/5130f2023/Project_Week4/readme.txt

 plan displayed in an easy-to-follow table format.
 The plan accommodates diverse cuisines, dietary restrictions, and exercise routines, ensuring a holistic approach to wellness.
 The key features include BMI-based calorie calculations and ongoing updates for an evolving, tailored user experience.
-In the flas server side, we added logic to calcuate calorie intake based on BMI as well as handled the rendering of new html page.
+In the flask server side, I added logic to calcuate calorie intake based on BMI as well as handled the rendering of new html page.